Verca/tic-tac-toe/doc/howToModuleGuide.md

 ## 1. Mock list at module's state
 First, we mock data for our list.
-(We will clear this mock once we set-up loading of data.)

  Note that any data should be always placed in our module's state.